 Abstract – With the foundations firmly laid, children can move to an abstract approach using numbers and key concepts with confidence.

-Non negotiables have been devised for each year group which are the key elements ‘number facts’ of maths that are crucial for children’s mathematical learning and progression.
+Non-negotiables have been devised for each year group which are the key elements ‘number facts’ of maths that are crucial for children’s mathematical learning and progression.
 These ensure that the children are ready for the next stage of their mathematical journey.
 Pre and post teach learning is integral to the learning cycle and children are given timely support especially in the non-negotiable areas.
 The school has begun to incorporate the June 2020 Ready to Progress Criteria that identifies the most important areas that pupils need as they progress from year 1 to year 6.
 These important concepts are referred to as ready-to-progress criteria (RTP).
 The ready-to-progress criteria (RTP) have been selected in order to develop pupils’ mastery of the primary maths curriculum and, if all criteria are taught and met, pupils will be able to more easily access many other areas of mathematics.

 In Early Years, teachers also follow the White Rose Maths scheme of learnng.
 Children are provided with creative and engaging ways to explore and investigate their learning in a stimulating indoor and outdoor environment.
 Children are immersed into the curriculum; encouraging children to problem solve, experiment, be active and creative while engaging in different themed learning experiences.
 Children take part in a daily maths meeting which introduces new mathematical concepts and vocabulary and gives children the opportunity to explain and embed the maths they are learning about.